 Play Structure: The play structure is a large one, and very visible.
 The one draw back is the pea gravel.
 Every year some child gets in big trouble for pelting an adult or small child with the rocks.
 Please remind your child that the rocks need to stay on the ground!

-Behind the blocks: The behind the blocks area is very large,
+Behind the blocks: The behind the blocks area is very large, but it is roped off to prevent parents from standing behind the blocks.
+Instead, send your child to the staging area under the gazebo.

 Lakeridge